Dead Silence (1997 film): Premise

 A veteran FBI agent negotiates the release of a bus load of hard of hearing school children taken hostage by three desperate escaped convicts.

-After an auto accident that attracted police attention, the criminals hijacked the bus and took refuge in an abandoned meat slaughterhouse factory.
+After an auto accident that attracted police attention, the criminals hijacked the bus and took refuge in an abandoned slaughterhouse.
 Agent Potter's last assignment resulted in partial failure and a Congressional hearing that stained his reputation.
 Potter has trouble keeping local authorities from taking the trigger-happy approach.

 Background checks reveal one of the criminals was involved in a robbery where over two million dollars has yet to be recovered.

 Another is a suspected child rapist who his fellow criminals have trouble keeping under control.
 Leader Ted Handy eventually shoots him and leaves him to bleed to death.
 He also executes the female bus driver to prove he is "serious".

 Melaine Charro, the deaf teacher of the children, finds a broken window where she is occasionally able to sign-language information to the authorities.
 Handy has doused the main floor in gasoline and threatens to set the building on fire just for "fun".